captaincontrat/hubspot-api-ruby/README.md

 requests to be re-played but raises for any new request.
 This prevents the test suite from issuing unexpected HTTP requests.

-Some requests require to be done on a live hubspot portal, you can set the `HUBSPOT_HAPI_KEY` environement variable, for example inside a `.env.test` file :
+Some requests require to be done on a live hubspot portal, you can set the `HUBSPOT_ACCESS_TOKEN` environement variable, for example inside a `.env.test` file :

 ```
-HUBSPOT_HAPI_KEY=xxxx
+HUBSPOT_ACCESS_TOKEN=xxxx
 ```

 To add a new test or update a VCR recording, run the test with the `VCR_RECORD_MODE`